 - Many first saltwater tanks are not drilled for a drain to a sump

-- They are usually stocked at many local fish stores and can be easily pushed onto an unsuspecting buyer.
+- They are usually stocked at many local fish stores and can be easily pushed onto an unsuspecting buyer

 What Saltwater Media Can You Use In A Canister Filter?

-Careful selection of media and the order in which it is stacked in the canister will allow you to successfully run a canister filter on smaller aquariums.
+When a canister filter is used on a saltwater setup careful selection of media and the order in which it is stacked in the canister will allow you to successfully run a canister filter on smaller aquariums.

 The two main problems with the canister filter are that you are usually unable to clearly see what is going on in the filter, and their size limits the amount of filter media you can place in each canister.